Green Tea for Digestion: Does it Help?

 While multiple factors go into a cancer diagnosis, certain research shows that green tea can reduce one’s risk of developing stomach cancer.
 Though green tea is hardly a cure-all for cancer, drinking this beverage is a great way to take advantage of its polyphenols.

 These polyphenols have been proven to prevent the growth of cancer cells.
 If you have a history of cancer in your family, be sure to speak with a medical professional to make sure you are doing all you can to prevent cancer.

 The act of drinking tea is quite calming in and of itself.
 But in addition to the positive meditative effects, green tea can dramatically boost your heart health.
-In fact, green tea has the potential to lower your blood cholesterol, drinking this tea on a regular basis can help you burn off many harmful types of fat.
+In fact, green tea has the potential to lower your blood cholesterol, and drinking this tea on a regular basis can help you burn off many harmful types of fat.

 Instead of laying stagnant within your bloodstream, green tea helps your body eliminate these fats.
 Certain studies on heart disease prevention have proven that drinking four or more cups of tea on a regular basis can lower men’s likelihood of developing heart disease.

 Though green tea can positively affect your digestive system, if you drink it in excess, it can lead to undesirable effects.
 With two or three cups of green tea a day, you’ll absorb between 100 and 320 mg of polyphenols every day.

 As you work to improve your digestive system, it is important to note that green tea contains caffeine.
 While the polyphenols can positively affect your body, the caffeine can negatively affect your digestive health.

-Certain people that experience caffeine sensitivity tend to suffer from diarrhea, nausea, or an upset stomach.
+Certain people who experience caffeine sensitivity tend to suffer from diarrhea, nausea, or an upset stomach.
 If you’re particularly sensitive to caffeine, you can try caffeine-free green tea.
 Without the added caffeine, this green tea option can still provide you with the same desired health benefits.

 While green tea is certainly powerful, it can also help your body’s digestive system.